-Thanks to the artistic attempts of our little cherubs, this seems to be the thing that ends up most often on our walls.
-To remove ink, there are a few methods you can try (for painted walls).
+Thanks to the artistic attempts of our little cherubs, this seems to be the creative medium that ends up most often on our walls.
+To remove ink from painted walls, there are a few methods you can try:

-*Spray some hairspray onto a cotton ball until it’s fairly soaked and rub it gently over the ink mark.
+- Spray some hairspray onto a cotton ball until it’s fairly soaked and rub it gently over the ink mark.

-*Try some rubbing alcohol/metho on a cotton ball and dab it on the ink stain until the stain is gone.
+- Try some rubbing alcohol/metho on a cotton ball and dab it on the ink stain until the stain is gone.

-*Apply some toothpaste to it, leave it for 10 minutes, then wash off with water (this method is also great for wallpapered walls).
+- Apply some toothpaste to it, leave it for 10 minutes, then wash off with water (this method is also great for wallpapered walls).

-*Apply some eucalyptus oil to a cotton ball and rub directly on the mark.
+- Apply some eucalyptus oil to a cotton ball and rub directly on the mark.

-Crayon – Another thing the kids like to apply to our walls is crayon.
+Another material the kids like to apply to our walls is crayon.
 To remove it from painted walls, get a small plastic spoon and gently scrape some of the crayon wax off the wall.
 Then sprinkle some bicarb soda on a cloth and rub it over the mark.
 Wipe it off with a damp cloth.
 If there is remaining crayon residue, try rubbing the rest off with eucalyptus oil on a cotton ball.

-To remove crayon from wallpapered walls, use the toothpaste method and follow it up by wiping it down with some white vinegar.
+To remove crayon from wallpapered walls, use the toothpaste method above and follow it up by wiping it down with some white vinegar.

-To get rid of dirty fingerprints the best thing to use is a ½ cup of white vinegar and ½ cup of warm water, then wipe the walls down with it.
+To get rid of dirty fingerprints, the best thing to use is a ½ cup of white vinegar and ½ cup of warm water and wipe the walls down with it.
 Eucalyptus oil on a cotton ball rubbed on the fingerprints will also work well.

 There are other suggestions I have seen which may also work on your walls, such as using baby wipes, Magic Erasers and Gumption or even just plain soapy water.
-Let us know if you have any other great tips or tricks and we can add them to the website!